our-game-maya-and-michael/Dash-For-Riches/formal-elements.md

 ### 7. Boundaries

 * World Design: The game world is designed as a closed, linear course with clearly defined start and end points.
-* Boundary Presentation: Boundaries are made apparent to players through visual cues and course design.
+* Boundary Presentation: Boundaries are made apparent to players through visual cues like walls, borders and street signs etc...
-* Map Design Principles: The map adheres to principles of clarity, navigability, and interest, guiding players through meaningful and engaging racing environments.
+* Map Design Principles: Every path you take in the game changes how you will progress and how fast you progress, you can choose only one path, its easy to know where you are on the map because there is only one diraction to go to, you need to pay attiontion to where you are going because it determines the rest of the race for you and you dont need a guide on where to go because the player runs in one diraction.
 ![image](https://github.com/our-game-maya-and-michael/Dash-For-Riches/assets/85742675/94991624-cfe1-40a5-a46b-028a1a45b099)

 ### 8. Outcomes